2003 Lincoln LS Expert Review:New Car Test Drive

 New Car Test Drive

-Lincoln LS presents a classy profile with its long wheelbase and chunky rear end.
-Its angular lines suggest a cross between a BMW and a Mitsubishi Diamante.
-It is refined without being flamboyant.
-The LS shares little in appearance with the rest of the Lincoln family, apart from its Lincoln badge and the trademark waterfall-style grille.
+Lincoln LS presents a classy profile, with its long wheelbase and chunky rear end.
+With its angular lines the LS shares little in appearance with the rest of the Lincoln family, apart from its Lincoln badge and waterfall grille.

 Lincoln LS shares some of its chassis architecture with the more expensive Jaguar S-Type.
 The two cars do not share bodywork, however, so they look nothing alike.

 Rear-seat passengers are taken care of nicely.
-The rear seats are slightly raised for a better forward view, yet rear-seat headroom, according to Lincoln, is as good as in any car in this class.
-Legroom is reasonable as long as the front seats are not pushed too far back.
+The rear seats are slightly raised for a better forward view, and rear-seat headroom, according to Lincoln, is as good as in any car in this class.
+We found the legroom is reasonable as long as the front seats are not pushed too far back.
+Reading lamps have been added for 2003.

-The rear seatback can be folded down in a 60/40 split for access to the trunk; that's unusual for a luxury car, but a great convenience for carrying longer items.
-The trunk offers a reasonable amount of space.
+The rear seatback splits 60/40 and can be folded down to expand the trunk, unusual for a luxury car, but a great convenience for carrying longer items.
+The trunk offers a reasonable amount of space, though some wish it was larger.

 The automatic transmission shifts smoothly, but is a bit slow to shift at times.
-Sport models come with a feature that allows the driver to choose either fully automatic or manual shifting, called SelectShift.
-In the manual mode, the driver changes gears by pushing the gearshift lever forward to shift up or by pulling it back to shift down.
+V8 models come with SelectShift, which allows the driver to manually change gears by pushing the gearshift lever forward to shift up or by pulling it back to shift down.
 A computer overrides any human slip-ups that might damage the driveline.

-Lincoln LS delivers good performance and handling.
+The Lincoln LS offers good acceleration performance and handling.
+Its rear-wheel-drive layout gives it the handling feel of a European luxury sedan.
 It offers a strong value when compared with fine luxury sedans from Europe and Japan.

 Options As Tested